 death.
 In some versions of the tale, he is resurrected by the juice of pomegranates,

+symbol of life and fertility, and is given to the king.
 The parable is likely an attenuated form of earlier Pagan myths in which the

 charms that attract the unicorn are anything but suggestive of virginity.
 Yet the later